bsdimp/freebsd-git-docs/MFC.md

                 default:
 ```

-The merged commit can now be published via `git push`
+The MFC commit can now be published via `git push`

 ```
 git push freebsd